julelang/manual/src/maintenance/performance-tuning-and-tips.md

 # Performance Tuning and Tips

 This section contains suggestions and tips to help you write Jule code more effectively.
-The suggestions and tips in the data are not a guarantee that you will achieve significant gains in performance or efficiency, they are just supportive guidelines to help you achieve better.
+The suggestions and tips in the data are not a guarantee that you will achieve significant gains in performance or efficiency; they are just supportive guidelines to help you achieve better.
 However, in some cases there may be suggestions that can lead to unexpectedly significant improvements.
-Always test your own situations for best results.
+Always test your own situations for the best results.

 These suggestions and recommendations will result in positive improvements in common cases.
 In more specific cases, results may vary.
 Before following the recommendations, consider whether they are suitable for you.